jush/SimpleSpyware/README.md

 - Timings: Executation may change with your phones state.
 - Cam: The gallery deletes all the photos after 100 images.
 - Location: Remember that GPS data drains a lot of battery power.
 - Micrphone: Remember that only one app can use the microphone.
 So you can't record phone calls and spy on the mic at the same time.
+A maximum recording time of one hour is set for every media file.

 ### APK
 The latest prebuilt apk can be downloaded from the releases page: